maytheray/Miles/README.md

-# Miles
+""" Miles
-App to track running miles during training and race times, keeping PRs updated automatically
+App to track running miles during training and race times, keeping PRs updated automatically"""

+name = rawinput("What is your Name?"

+Print name